WeblateOrg/weblate/docs/admin/access.rst

 ..

-  3. Add users you wish to give the permissions to into this group.
+  3. Add users you wish to grant the permissions to the newly created group.

-As you can see, permissions management this way is powerful, but can be quite a tedious job.
-You can’t delegate it to another user, unless granting superuser permissions.
+Management permissions this way is powerful, but can be quite a tedious.
+You can ony delegate it to other site-wide administrators.

 .. _auth-model: